 I work for Mautic, Inc. but thoughts in this post are my own as a Mautic community member.
-My goal is to keep the discussion going and provide some specifics that should be base of M3 version.
-And what can be done now with M2 already or any time really.
+My goal is to keep the discussion going and provide some specifics that should be base for the M3 version.
+And what can be done now with M2 already or any time, really.

 Things I'd like to see in Mautic 3, but...